FOUNDERS & FACILITATORS

 After relocating to Montclair, NJ a few years ago, in an effort to continue to help bereaved parents, Erin became a community volunteer with Now I Lay Me Down to Sleep.
 After some research, she came to the realization that there was very little consistent support in the area for those who had lost a baby and became determined to change that.

 Since the loss of Hailey, Erin and Tom were fortunate enough to bring home two healthy children.
 Sadly, in 2015, they experienced a miscarriage at 10 weeks.

 Erin completed perinatal bereavement training and currently facilitates support groups for Pockets of Light.

-Mike Campion is a facilitator for our Stillbirth and Early Infant Loss support groups.
+Mike Campion is a facilitator for our Miscarriage Support Group.

 Mike and his wife Jen were faced with the challenge of infertility and suffered through a miscarriage before conceiving twin sons through IVF.
 Their boys, Nathan and Matthew, were born at the end of their second trimester and tragically did not survive but will always remain in their hearts.

 Mike will be forever grateful for all of the love and support received from family and friends but was also surprised at the lack of more formal support available after the loss of their boys.
 After being introduced to Pockets of Light, Mike has been eager to help other grieving parents in any way that he can.